Chamber Leading Effort to Pass Referred Law 14

 - Encourage employees to explore the issue and ask questions

 - Be open in supporting a YES vote on Referred Law 14

 We are experiencing some technical problems with our e-newsletter system and regret any unprofessional format issues.
-We are working with our web service people to resolve the problem.
+The problem will be resolved and the newsletter will be posted to the website by the end of the week.
 Thank you.

 It's July - New Laws Are Now With Us

 July is the month when the bills passed in each year's legislative session become law.
 In what should be considered good news for the business community, the new laws that became effective on the first of this month are, for the most part, not major and do not have a large impact on business operations.

 Most of the laws that might have posed a threat to your business success were defeated during the session.
 This is one of the highest values for your membership investment and one that is easy to overlook during the ten months when the legislature is not in session.